Knowing God’s Work Today

-To know God’s work in these times is, for the most part, to know God incarnate of the last days, what His principal ministry is, and what He has come to do on earth.
+To know God’s work in these times is, for the most part, to know what the principal ministry of God incarnate is in the last days, and what He has come to do on earth.
 I have previously mentioned in My words that God has come to earth (during the last days) to set an exemplar before departing.
 How does God set this exemplar?
-By speaking words, by working and speaking throughout the land.
-This is God’s work during the last days; He only speaks, so that the earth becomes a world of words, so that every person is provided for and enlightened by His words, and so that man’s spirit is awakened and he is clear about the visions.
+He does so by speaking words, and by working and speaking throughout the land.
+This is God’s work during the last days; He only speaks, to make the earth a world of words, so that every person is provided for and enlightened by His words, and so that man’s spirit is awakened and he gains clarity about the visions.
 During the last days, God incarnate has come to earth chiefly in order to speak words.
-When Jesus came, He spread the gospel of the kingdom of heaven, and accomplished the work of redemption of the crucifixion.
-He brought an end to the Age of Law, and abolished all the old things.
-The arrival of Jesus ended the Age of Law and ushered in the Age of Grace.
-The arrival of God incarnate of the last days has brought an end to the Age of Grace.
+When Jesus came, He spread the gospel of the kingdom of heaven, and He accomplished the work of redemption of the crucifixion.
+He brought an end to the Age of Law and abolished all that was old.
+The arrival of Jesus ended the Age of Law and ushered in the Age of Grace; the arrival of God incarnate of the last days has brought an end to the Age of Grace.
 He has come chiefly to speak His words, to use words to make man perfect, to illuminate and enlighten man, and to remove the place of the vague God within man’s heart.
 This is not the stage of work that Jesus did when He came.
-When Jesus came, He performed many miracles, He healed and cast out demons, and He did the work of redemption of the crucifixion.
-As a consequence, in his conceptions, man believes that this is how God should be.
-For when Jesus came, He did not do the work of removing the image of the vague God from man’s heart; when He came, He was crucified, He healed and cast out demons, and He spread the gospel of the kingdom of heaven.
-In one regard, the incarnation of God during the last days removes the place held by the vague God in the conceptions of man, so that there is no longer the image of the vague God in man’s heart.
+When Jesus came, He performed many miracles, He healed the sick and cast out demons, and He did the work of redemption of the crucifixion.
+As a consequence, in people’s notions, they believe that this is how God should be.
+For when Jesus came, He did not do the work of removing the image of the vague God from man’s heart; when He came, He was crucified, He healed the sick and cast out demons, and He spread the gospel of the kingdom of heaven.
+In one regard, the incarnation of God during the last days removes the place held by the vague God in the notions of man, so that there is no longer the image of the vague God in man’s heart.
 Through His actual words and actual work, His movement across all lands, and the exceptionally real and normal work that He does among man, He causes man to know the reality of God, and removes the place of the vague God in man’s heart.
-In another regard, God uses the words spoken by His flesh to make man complete, and accomplish all things.
+In another regard, God uses the words spoken by His flesh to make man complete, and to accomplish all things.
 This is the work that God will accomplish during the last days.

 What you must know:

-1. The work of God is not supernatural, and you should not harbor conceptions about it.
+1. The work of God is not supernatural, and you should not harbor notions about it.

 2. You must understand the principal work that God incarnate has come to do this time.

-He has not come to heal, or to cast out demons, or to perform miracles, and He has not come to spread the gospel of repentance, or to grant man redemption.
+He has not come to heal the sick, or to cast out demons, or to perform miracles, and He has not come to spread the gospel of repentance, or to grant man redemption.
 That is because Jesus has already done this work, and God does not repeat the same work.
 Today, God has come to bring an end to the Age of Grace and cast out all the practices of the Age of Grace.
 The practical God has come chiefly to show that He is real.
-When Jesus came, He spoke few words; He primarily displayed miracles, performed signs and wonders, and healed and cast out demons, or else He spoke prophecies in order to convince man, and to make man see that He really was God, and was a dispassionate God.
-Ultimately, He completed the work of crucifixion.
-The God of today does not display signs and wonders, nor does He heal and cast out demons.
+When Jesus came, He spoke few words; He primarily displayed miracles, performed signs and wonders, and healed the sick and cast out demons, or else He spoke prophecies in order to convince people and make them see that He really was God, and that He was a dispassionate God.
+Ultimately, He completed the work of the crucifixion.
+The God of today does not display signs and wonders, nor does He heal the sick and cast out demons.
 When Jesus came, the work He did represented one part of God, but this time God has come to do the stage of work that is due, for God does not repeat the same work; He is the God that is always new and never old, and so all that you see today is the words and work of the practical God.

 Today, it should be clear to all of you that, in the last days, it is principally the fact of “the Word becomes flesh” that is accomplished by God.
-Through His actual work on earth, He causes man to know Him, and to engage with Him, and to see His actual deeds.
-He causes man to clearly see that He is able to display signs and wonders and there are also times when He is unable to do so, and this is dependent on the age.
-From this you can see that God is not incapable of displaying signs and wonders, but instead changes His working according to His work, and according to the age.
+Through His actual work on earth, He causes man to know Him and to engage with Him, and to see His actual deeds.
+He causes man to clearly see that He is able to display signs and wonders and that there are also times when He is unable to do so; this depends on the age.
+From this, you can see that God is not incapable of displaying signs and wonders, but instead changes His way of working according to the work to be done and according to the age.
 In the current stage of work, He does not show signs and wonders; that He showed some signs and wonders in the age of Jesus was because His work in that age was different.
 God does not do that work today, and some people believe Him incapable of displaying signs and wonders, or else they think that if He does not display signs and wonders, then He is not God.
 Is that not a fallacy?
 God is able to display signs and wonders, but He is working in a different age, and so He does not do such work.
 Because this is a different age, and because this is a different stage of God’s work, the deeds made plain by God are also different.
 Man’s belief in God is not the belief in signs and wonders, nor the belief in miracles, but the belief in His real work during the new age.
 Man comes to know God through the manner in which God works, and this knowledge produces in man the belief in God, which is to say, the belief in the work and deeds of God.
 In this stage of work, God mainly speaks.
-Do not wait to see signs and wonders; you won’t see them!
-For you were not born during the Age of Grace.
+Do not wait to see signs and wonders; you will not see any!
+This is because you were not born during the Age of Grace.
 If you had been, you could have seen signs and wonders, but you were born during the last days, and so you can see only the reality and normality of God.
 Do not expect to see the supernatural Jesus during the last days.
-You are only able to see the practical God incarnate, who is no different from any normal man.
+You are only able to see the practical God incarnate, who is no different from any normal human being.
 In each age, God makes plain different deeds.
-In each age He makes plain part of the deeds of God, and the work of each age represents one part of the disposition of God, and represents one part of the deeds of God.
-The deeds that He makes plain vary with the age in which He works, but they all give man a knowledge of God that is deeper, a belief in God that is more down-to-earth, and more true.
-Man believes in God because of all of the deeds of God, and because God is so wondrous, so great, because He is almighty, and is unfathomable.
-If you believe in God because He is able to perform signs and wonders and can heal and cast out demons, then your view is wrong, and some people will say to you, “Are not evil spirits also able to do such things?”
-Is this not to confuse the image of God with the image of Satan?
-Today, man’s belief in God is because of His many deeds and the many ways in which He works and speaks.
+In each age, He makes plain part of the deeds of God, and the work of each age represents one part of the disposition of God, and one part of the deeds of God.
+The deeds that He makes plain vary with the age in which He works, but they all give man a knowledge of God that is deeper, a belief in God that is truer and more down-to-earth.
+Man believes in God because of all of the deeds of God, because God is so wondrous, so great, because He is almighty and unfathomable.
+If you believe in God because He is able to perform signs and wonders and can heal the sick and cast out demons, then your view is wrong, and some people will say to you, “Are not evil spirits also able to do such things?”
+Does this not constitute confusing the image of God with the image of Satan?
+Today, man’s belief in God is because of His many deeds and the great amount of work He does and the many ways in which He speaks.
 God uses His utterances to conquer man and make him perfect.
-Man believes in God because of His many deeds, not because He is able to show signs and wonders, and man only understands Him because they see His deeds.
-Only by knowing the actual deeds of God, how He works, what wise methods He uses, how He speaks, and how He makes man perfect—only by knowing these aspects—can you comprehend the reality of God and understand His disposition.
-What He likes, what He loathes, how He works upon man—by understanding the likes and dislikes of God, you can differentiate between that which is positive and negative, and through your knowledge of God there is progress in your life.
-In short, you must gain a knowledge of God’s work, and must put straight your views about the belief in God.
+Man believes in God because of His many deeds, not because He is able to show signs and wonders; people only get to know God by witnessing His deeds.
+Only by knowing the actual deeds of God, how He works, what wise methods He uses, how He speaks, and how He makes man perfect—only by knowing these aspects—can you comprehend the reality of God and understand His disposition, knowing what He likes, what He loathes, and how He works upon man.
+By understanding the likes and dislikes of God, you can differentiate between that which is positive and negative, and through your knowledge of God there is progress in your life.
+In short, you must gain a knowledge of God’s work, and you must put straight your views about believing in God.